-Student Acknowledgment of the Standardized Testing a nd Remediation/Success Plan Policy I acknowledge both receipt and understanding of the Standar rdized Testing and Remediation Policy.
-I understand that I will sit for Specialty exams every semester, the Nursing Program. as well as the Exit Exam in the last semester of I understand that course grade(s), which include assignments quizzes and standardized scores impact my progression in the Numust achieve the minimum course grade of "C" on course assignment and obtain the benchmark on all computerized ATI Exams. ursing Program.
-I further understand that I If I do not earn a benchmark score I understand that I will be recontract based on my ATI Exam student report. equired to create and complete a remediation If I do not earn the required benchmark, I understand that my § grade for the semester may be compromised.
-Student Name (Print): Student Signature: Student Faculty: Data
+Student Acknowledgment of the Standardized Testin g and Remediation/Success Plan Policy I acknowledge both receipt and understanding of the Stan dardized Testing and Remediation Policy.
+I understand that I will sit for Specialty exams every semes the Nursing Program. ster, as well as the Exit Exam in the last semester of I understand that course grade(s), which include assignment quizzes and standardized scores impact my progression in the must achieve the minimum course grade of "C" on course assignment and obtain the benchmark on all computerized ATI Exams.
+Nursing Program.
+I further understand that I If I do not earn a benchmark score I understand that I will toontract based on my ATI Exam student report. pe required to create and complete a remediation If I do not earn the required benchmark, I understand that r ny grade for the semester may be compromised.
+Student Name (Print): Student Signature: Student Faculty: Date: